Argonaemo/100-days-of-code/log.md

 **Today Progress**: Initiating new project to building a instagram clone with next js and tailwind css.

 **Thoughts** i`m happy because i can do the challenge 2 days in a row now lol, hopefully this can continue.

+### Day 25: 8 March 2022

+**Today Progress**: FInishing the navbar component, learn about tailwind custom utilities.

+**Thoughts** : All good, its so cool and funny to see myself cloning an app that i used daily.